GravityPDF/gravity-pdf/README.md

 [![Build Status](https://travis-ci.org/GravityPDF/gravity-forms-pdf-extended.svg?branch=beta)](https://travis-ci.org/GravityPDF/gravity-forms-pdf-extended)

 Gravity PDF is a WordPress plugin that allows you to save/view/download a PDF from the front- and back-end, and automate PDF creation on form submission.
 Find out more at [https://gravitypdf.com](http://gravitypdf.com/).

 # About

 This Git repository is for developers who want to contribute to Gravity PDF. **Don't use it in production**.
 For production use, [download the Gravity PDF from the WordPress Plugin Directory](https://wordpress.org/plugins/gravity-forms-pdf-extended/).

+The `development` branch is our considered our bleeding edge branch, with all new changes pushed to it.
+The `master` branch is our latest stable version of Gravity PDF.

 # Installation